coverclock/com-diag-hazer/README.md

 software bug on my part, because then I could fix it.
 But that strategy is looking iffy.

+## Running Tumbleweed for Differential GNSS

+On the router, which must have a static IP address or a usable Dynamic DNS (DDNS) address:

+    > cd ~/src/com-diag-hazer/Hazer
+    > . out/host/bin/setup
+    > router :tumbleweed &
+    > tail -f out/host/log/router.err

+On the base station, which is on my LAN:

+    > cd ~/src/com-diag-hazer/Hazer
+    > . out/host/bin/setup
+    > base tumbleweed:tumbleweed &
+    > more out/host/log/base.err
+    > headless out/host/log/base.out

+On the mobile rover, which is on the WAN typically via an LTE modem:

+    > cd ~/src/com-diag-hazer/Hazer
+    > . out/host/bin/setup
+    > rover tumbleweed.test:tumbleweed &
+    > more out/host/log/rover.err
+    > headless out/host/log/rover.out

+On my Raspberry Pi test fixtures, I define "tumbleweed" to be UDP port 21010 in /etc/service, the router's LAN address to be "tumbleweed" in /etc/hosts, and in the example above the name "tumbleweed.test" to be the hypothetical DDNS name that identifies the router on the WAN.

 # Acknowledgements

 Special thanks to Mrs. Overclock for her assistance in road testing (literally)